Skip to main content

 • * Minimum of 3000 write IOPs is required.
 Minimum of 128MB/s throughput is recommended.
 NVMe SSD is highly recommended.

 • ** Isolated Mode is recommended to ensure full node memory is available for each worker.
+For more information, see the Resource Allocation page.

 Larger networks require more memory to be able to model them.
 Total vCPUs (across nodes) determine processing speed and search throughput.
 At least 3 nodes are required for HA support.